 Truist CD Rates + Account Details

 If you navigate to Truist’s certificates of deposit page you’ll see they claim to offer CDs with terms ranging from 7 days to 60 months.
-That said, if you’re opening an account online, they appear to just have the previously mentioned 4 terms to choose from.
+That said, if you’re opening an account online, they only offer a 12 month CD.
 Rates listed below.

 A minimum deposit of $1,000 is required to open a Truist CD.